 Since VPN routers come with powerful specs, some of them can be ‘unlocked’ using DD-WRT.
 This is a custom firmware that you install on your router, and this is how it gets a completely new Web interface.
-DD-WRT is known for its stability, amazing performance, and its ability to install custom VPN profiles.

 A good place to start is our VPN Buyer’s Guide.
 If you want to go back one step and take a look at the basics, here’s how VPN work.
 Of course, you’ll find some niche categories as well, depending on your needs.
 For example, some VPNs keep no logs, or the best VPNs for torrenting, gaming, and streaming.

 What’s the Best VPN Router for Home Users?